Things to bring when hunting at Pineridge Grouse Camp and other miscellaneous thoughts to make your trip a success.

 Guns & Ammo:

-Pineridge Grouse Camp provides RST Ammo for your hunt.
+Pineridge Grouse Camp provides Federal Ammunition for your hunt.
 This is included in the All-inclusive package.
-We stock 28ga, 20ga, 16ga, 12ga and some 2-1/2 inch as well.
-7-1/2 and 8’s are the shot size we recommend.
+We stock .410, .24 ga.,28ga, 20ga, 16ga, 12ga and some 2-1/2 inch as well.
+7-1/2, 8 and 9 are the shot size we recommend depending on the time of year.